lancelote/advent_of_code/README.md

 ## Requirements

-[advent-of-code-data][1] package is used to fetch tasks from the server.
+Solver uses [advent-of-code-data][1] to fetch tasks from the server.
 You need to set up a token for it to work.
 See the [instruction][2].

-Python 3.8 is required (at least I am using it).
-Virtual environment is highly recommended.
+I use Python 3.8 for development.
+The code should work fine on Python 3.7 as well.

 ```bash
 make install